netobserv/network-observability-operator/README.md

 - Kafka (`spec.deploymentModel: KAFKA` and `spec.kafka`): when enabled, integrates the flow collection pipeline with Kafka, by splitting ingestion from transformation (kube enrichment, derived metrics, ...).
 Kafka can provide better scalability, resiliency and high availability.
 It's also an option to consider when you have a bursty traffic.
 [This page](https://www.redhat.com/en/topics/integration/what-is-apache-kafka) provides some guidance on why to use Kafka.
 When configured to use Kafka, NetObserv operator assumes it is already deployed and a topic is created.
 For convenience, we provide a quick deployment using [Strimzi](https://strimzi.io/): run `make deploy-kafka` from the repository.

-- Exporters (`spec.exporters`, _experimental_) an optional list of exporters to which to send enriched flows.
-Currently only KAFKA is supported.
-This allows you to define any custom storage or processing that can read from Kafka.
-This feature is flagged as _experimental_ as it has not been thoroughly or stress tested yet, so use at your own risk.
+- Exporters (`spec.exporters`) an optional list of exporters to which to send enriched flows.
+Currently, KAFKA and IPFIX are available (only KAFKA being actively maintained).
+This allows you to define any custom storage or processing that can read from Kafka or from an IPFIX collector.

 ### Performance fine-tuning